Andy3153/batnotifsd/README.md

 [DBus](https://dbus.freedesktop.org/), and then send it back through DBus using the `org.freedesktop.Notifications` bus, all in a [GLib](https://pygobject.gnome.org/) loop.

+Also, it automatically detects the first battery that classifies as a laptop battery[^1].
 <!-- }}} -->

 <!-- {{{ Packages -->